openMSL/sl-1-3-object-based-generic-perception-object-model/README.md

 ---

-**NOTE**

-Currently, all information on model input is passed to the output.
+NOTE: Currently, all information on model input is passed to the output.

 ---